6.1.26

 Malang, Jawa Timur

-This small quasi city 100km south of Surabaya in East Java is one of many known in the archipelago for its' tasty cuisine.
+This small quasi city 100km south of Surabaya in East Java is one of many known in the archipelago for its' tasty cuisine, and was my first stop.
+Our first tourist attraction was Kampung Heritage Kajoetangan, a village which functions as a heritage project, not dissimilar to the more visually recognisable Kampung Warna Warni (a rainbow village in Malang that has gone viral online).

 Calathea Garden, a cafe in Kampoeng Heritage Kajoetangan, Malang